vigiloauth/vigilo/oidc_conformance_tests.md

 - ✅ `oidcc-prompt-none-logged-in`
 - ✅ `oidcc-redirect-uri-regfrag`
 - ✅ `oidcc-codereuse`

-- 🛠️ `oidcc-codereuse-30seconds` (invalid status code, the originally issued access token is revoked)
+- ✅ `oidcc-codereuse-30seconds`

+- 🛠️ `oidcc-ensure-registered-redirect-uri` (The error is correct, but it is not displayed correctly)

 - 🛠️ `oidcc-discovery-endpoint-verification` (missing supported claims)
 - 🛠️ `oidcc-registration-logo-uri` (missing the clients logo in the user auth and consent page)
 - 🛠️ `oidcc-registration-policy-uri` (missing policy link in logo)
 - 🛠️ `oidcc-registration-sector-uri`
 - 🛠️ `oidcc-claims-locales`
 - 🛠️ `oidcc-login-hint`
-- 🛠️ `oidcc-ensure-registered-redirect-uri` (The error is correct, but it is not displayed correctly)
 - 🛠️ `oidcc-registration-tos-uri`
 - 🛠️ `oidcc-claims-essential`
 - 🛠️ `oidcc-ensure-request-with-acr-values-succeeds`